themichaelyang/tautology.town/_posts/2025/2025-12-01-ruby-object-model.md

 obj--->OtherClass---------->(OtherClass)-----------...
 ```

 I thought I more or less understood Ruby classes, eigenclasses, and what have you, until I came across this.
 I don't know about you, but this made very little sense to me.
+Is a metaclass the same as an eigenclass?

 This Question is famous and Frequently Asked enough that Ruby has [an official FAQ answer](https://www.ruby-lang.org/en/documentation/faq/8/#:~:text=What%20is%20a%20singleton%20class%3F) (also: why is this in an FAQ instead of [having better docs](https://gds.blog.gov.uk/2013/07/25/faqs-why-we-dont-have-them/)?).